Luis Toledo: a public servant at heart.

 For over a decade Luis has worked behind the scenes in federal and state government which has given him a firm understanding of various issues affecting North Carolina and our nation – and how they intersect.
-[Luis served at the U.S. Department of State working to address complex global issues, and is a former Assistant State Auditor with experience leading statewide assessments of government operations.]
+[Luis is a U.S. military veteran, has worked at the U.S. Department of State working on President Obama initiatives to address complex global issues, and is a former Assistant State Auditor with experience leading statewide assessments of government operations.]
 He understands business and technology as well and has led teams in different countries for a major global company.
 Luis is currently a public policy analyst at the NC Justice Center - a statewide nonprofit organization dedicated to eliminating poverty and promoting social and economic justice for all in North Carolina.

 The son of a Hispanic immigrant, Luis was born in Houston, Texas.
 He was raised in a poor neighborhood by a single-mother.
 Because his mother's lack of opportunities prevented her from attending school and learning to read and write, Luis understood the importance of education at an early age.
 Growing up, even though his mom worked various jobs, the family still struggled.
 There were periods during which food stamps, housing assistance, and Medicaid helped put some food on the table, cover some of the rent, and provided some basic healthcare.
 It was at this young age that Luis realized that for many people having two or three jobs is sometimes not enough to get by.